Paramedic to RN Careers and Opportunities

 Learn about paramedic to RN education and job opportunities.

-The experience paramedics gain on the job provides an outstanding foundation for work in registered nursing (RN), a field which continues to thrive in the midst of a struggling economy.
+The experience paramedics gain on the job provides an outstanding foundation for work in registered nursing (RN), a field that continues to thrive in the midst of a struggling economy.

 Paramedic to RN Education

 While paramedics obtain a significant number of training hours in emergency care and hold state-approved certification, moving from a paramedic to RN career requires some additional education that typically comes in one of two forms:

 - Paramedic to RN Bridge Programs—A paramedic to RN bridge program presents an educational fast track to certified paramedics looking to transition to a career as an RN.
 These programs can take 18 to 24 months to complete, with some schools offering online learning options.

 - Traditional RN Degree Programs—Traditional nursing college programs offer the most common entry-level credentials for RNs, the Associate Degree in Nursing (ADN) and the Bachelor of Science in Nursing (BSN).
 Many RNs enter their field with a 2-year associate’s degree; however, earning a 4-year BSN qualifies graduates for supervisory nursing roles and helps them build a foundation for an eventual master’s in nursing (MSN) degree.